edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/README.md

-# EdgeStreamSDKTutorial
+# smatra_docs
-This repository contains various files to build a tutorial document for the EdgeStreamSDK.
+the repository to store docs of EdgeStream SDK for the readthedocs integration